"Actionable Insights to Fuel Your Growth"

 In terms of product type, the market is categorized into crude oil, natural gas, liquefied natural gas, natural gas liquids, and refined petroleum products.

-Crude oil is the dominating segment.
+The curde oil segment is expected to lead the market, contributing 31.89% globally in 2026.
 Due to its widespread use as a primary energy source and as a vital feedstock for transportation fuels, petrochemicals, and industrial goods, as well as its well-established global production, refining, and distribution infrastructure, crude oil is the dominant segment.

 Natural gas is the second-largest segment of the market, driven by its widespread adoption as a cleaner transition fuel, strong demand across power generation, industry, and residential applications, and the rapid expansion of LNG infrastructure, which enables global trade and energy security.